Essential AePS Compliance Guidelines: A Quick Guide for Banking Correspondents

 The device you use for AePS transactions is your main tool, and it must be secure.
 Always use devices that are certified and approved by the authorities, like those with STQC certification.
 These certifications mean the device meets strict security standards and is reliable.

 Keep your device updated with the latest software.
 Just like your phone needs updates, your AePS device needs them too to protect against new security threats.
-Never use a device that looks tampered with or behaves strangely.
-Always connect to secure networks and avoid public Wi-Fi if possible, as these can be less secure.
+Avoid using a device that appears tampered with or exhibits unusual behavior.
+Always connect to secure networks and avoid public Wi-Fi if possible, as these networks are often less secure.
 Regularly check your device for any signs of physical damage or unusual activity.

 Here’s a quick comparison of secure vs. insecure device practices: